bellones/breakingnews/README.md

 **Description**
 “Show my receipt” today goes to `/requests` placeholder.
 Use `GET /wallet/transactions` (mapper already in `mapTransactionHistory`) and optionally `GET /wallet/ledger/:id`.
 Add ledger to `GatewayClient` only if the screen needs it.

 **Dependencies:** Product: list vs single receipt.
-Confirmation polish optional.
+Remaining screen polish optional.

 ---